This Is the "It" Hairstyle the Year You Were Born

 1962: The Beehive

-The Beehive was first created by Margaret Vinci Heldt for Modern Beauty Shop Magazine in 1960, when the owners pushed her to think outside of the box to find the next innovative hairstyle.
-Eventually, the style became ubiquitous with 1960s hair, largely thanks to Breakfast at Tiffany‘s, which opened at the end of 1961.
+The Beehive was first created by Margaret Vinci Heldt for Modern Beauty Shop Magazine in 1960, when the editors pushed her to think outside of the box to find the next innovative hairstyle.
+Eventually, the style became ubiquitous with 1960s hair, largely thanks to Hepburn's picture-perfect one in Breakfast at Tiffany's, which opened at the end of 1961.

 1963: Fringe Bangs

-Whatever Bardot did with her hair, the world followed.
-Such was the case with her heavy, middle-parted bangs that were everywhere throughout the decade.
+Whatever Bardot did with her hair, the world copied.
+Such was the case with her heavy, middle-parted bangs that were everywhere throughout the '60s.

 1964: The Flipped Bob

-When Bewitched made its debut in 1964, the flipped bob Elizabeth Montgomery sported came with it.
-First Lady Jackie Kennedy made this her signature ‘do in the early ’60s.
+When Bewitched made its debut in 1964, the flipped bob Elizabeth Montgomery sported became a major hit along with it.
+Even Jackie Kennedy made this her signature 'do in the early '60s.

 1965: The Five-Point Cut

-In the mid-’60s, hairstylist Vidal Sassoon invented the geometric five-point cut.
-This simple hairstyle was an attempt to liberate working women from seriously time-consuming styling, according to Elle Magazine.
+In the mid-'60s, hairstylist Vidal Sassoon invented the geometric five-point cut.
+This simple hairstyle was an attempt to liberate working women from seriously time-consuming styling, according to Elle.

 1966: Long and Straight